Featured Resource

 W3C (World Wide Web Consortium): The main international standards organization for the World Wide Web, which develops protocols and guidelines that ensure long-term growth for the Web, including accessibility standards.

-Web Accessibility: The inclusive practice of ensuring there are no barriers that prevent interaction with, or access to, websites by people with disabilities.
+Web Accessibility: The practice of ensuring there are no barriers that prevent interaction with, or access to, websites by people with disabilities.

 508 Compliance: Refers to Section 508 of the Rehabilitation Act, which requires federal agencies to make their electronic and information technology accessible to people with disabilities.